Math Fun

 But it is not ...

 Let us dig into it further.
 As early as four or five thousand years ago, the ancient Egyptians and Babylonians already split the day into time sections, a 12-hour day and a 12-hour night, a total of 24 hours.
 Time devices, such as shadow clocks, marked the hours as the sun ascended in the morning and descended in the evening, also allowing for the twilight hours.
-The number 12 has always been important; it may have its origin in finger-bone counting.
+The number 12 has always been important; finger-bone counting may have been its origin.

 Week Days